Italian Paraguayans

 Italians in Paraguay are the second-largest immigrant group in the country after the Spaniards.
-The Italian embassy calculates that nearly 40% of the Paraguayans have recent and distant Italian roots: about 2,500,000 Paraguayans are descendants of Italian emigrants to Paraguay.
+The Italian embassy calculates that nearly 40% of the Paraguayans have recent and distant Italian roots: about 3,000,000 Paraguayans are descendants of Italian emigrants to Paraguay.
 Over the years, many descendants of Italian immigrants came to occupy important positions in the public life of the country, such as the presidency of the republic, the vice-presidency, local administrations and congress.

 History

-During colonial centuries only a few Italians went to Paraguay; mostly were catholic missionaries, but there were also some merchants and a few soldiers under Spanish rule.
+During colonial centuries, only a few Italians went to Paraguay; most were catholic missionaries, but some merchants and a few soldiers under Spanish rule also migrated to the country.

 The War of the Triple Alliance (1865–70) was the bloodiest in Latin American history.
 The war was a disaster for Paraguay, which lost two-thirds of the adult male population.
 Paraguay's population fell from about 600,000 to about 250,000.
 For the next 50 years, Paraguay stagnated economically.
 The male population was replaced by an influx of immigrants from Italy, Spain, Germany, and Argentina.
 The census of 1899 showed a population of about 630,000 of whom nearly 100,000 were Indians.
 The foreign population in 1895 numbered 5,000 Argentines, 3,500 Italians, 1,500 Spaniards, 1,250 Germans, 800 French, 600 Brazilians, and 1000 Swiss, Austrians, English, and other nationalities.

 At the end of the 19th century, numerous families of Italian immigrants arrived, most of Sicilian origin, who founded the Trinacria neighborhood ("Trinacria" is one of the ancient names of Sicily), in the Villa del Rosario district.
 Later they settled in the capital's quarters of General Díaz and Tacumbú.
 The Italians were a relatively huge community of nearly 6,000 people at the beginning of the 20th century, concentrated in the capital and the surrounding areas.
 This group of immigrants, largely made up of workers, architects, engineers and less by professionals in other fields, exercised great influence, especially on growth and urban development in Asunción and in the maintenance of the Paraguayan rail system.
 They created even small cities, like "Nuova Italia".

 One of the most famous in the early 20th century was Silvio Pettirossi, who was a Paraguayan airplane pilot and aviation pioneer.
 In December 1914, he founded the Aeroclub de Paraguay and was named its president.
 Actually Asunción's Silvio Pettirossi International Airport, three soccer clubs, the "Airborne Brigade of the Paraguayan Air Force", a Paraguayan Air Force Base in Luque, an avenue in Asunción and the "Paraguayan Institute of Aviation History" are named after him.